omicscodeathon/denguedrug/README.md

 ## Description

 <br>
-This figure illustrates the proposed DengueDrug pipeline to be utilized to identify Dengue Virus Inhibitors.<a name="description-section"></a>
+This figure illustrates the proposed DengueDrug pipeline to be utilized to identify potent Dengue Virus Inhibitors.<a name="description-section"></a>
 <br>
 <p align="center">
   <br>